jlangch/venice/doc/readme/excel.md

 **Reading generic values:**

-The Excel module provides the function `excel/read-val` to read the generic raw value of a cell and returning a Venice nil, string boolean or double value.
+The Excel module provides the function `excel/read-val` to read the generic raw value of a cell and returning a Venice nil, string boolean, double or timestamp value.
 Actually Excel just supports blank, string, boolean and number cells.
 Integer and date cells are just number cells of type double with a format.

-*Note:* This feature requires Venice 1.10.30+
+The function returns a timestamp if a number cell has a date format attached.

 ```clojure
 (do